The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Iterables.md

-> [!WARNING]
-            This function may return Boolean false, but may also return a non-Boolean value which evaluates to false.
-Please read the section on Booleans for more information.
-Use the === operator for testing the return value of this function.> [!NOTE]
-            The return value for an empty array is indistinguishable from the return value in case of an array which has a bool false first element.
-To properly check the value of the first element in an array which may contain false elements, first check the count() of the array, or check that key() is not null, after calling reset().

 ### ### Set the internal pointer of an array to its first element

 _Method reset() rewinds array's internal pointer to the first element and returns the value of the first array